cballrun/enigma/README.md

 * Lots of commits with small chunks of code
 * Branches for each piece of functionality and secondary branches if refactoring aspects of functionality
-* Pull requests upon completion of functionality chunks
+* Pull requests upon completion of functionality chunks, comments on pull requests describing what they are doing